geikha/hyper-hydra/doc/hydra-outputs.md

 #### Multi-buffer framebuffers

+> **EXPERIMENTAL & WIP: YOU WILL RUN INTO ERRORS**

+> **You won't be able to do feedback inside the same output (I'm figuring out if its possible to make both multi-output and single-output feedback work using triple buffers)**

 By default, Hydra outputs use 2 framebuffers in a ping-pong pattern.
 You can increase this number to 3 or more using `setBufferCount()`:

 ```js